majdalotaibi/InsightAI_LlamaBootCamp/README.md

-# 📊 InsightAI: Final Project for Generative Artificial Intelligence Bootcamp based on LLAMA
+# 📊 InsightAI: Final Project for Generative AI Bootcamp based on LLAMA

 InsightAI is an interactive AI-powered web application that transforms natural language queries into executable Python Pandas code, enabling seamless data analysis and visualization.
 This project combines state-of-the-art language models, Retrieval-Augmented Generation (RAG), and dynamic data visualization tools to provide a unique conversational experience for data exploration.